 Although our plans have been put on hold.
 We don’t want to be far from our children who might have their own family in the future.

-We are done with living in the city, with all the craziness of traffic jams, overcrowding, and the high cost of living – where else?
+We are done with living in the city, with all the craziness of traffic gridlock, overcrowding, and the high cost of living – where else?
 Metro Vancouver.
-Having lived in this beautiful province of British Columbia – it’s not difficult to decide where to relocate next.
+Having lived in this beautiful province of British Columbia – it’s not difficult to decide where our next destination is – Vancouver Island!

 Hence, we decided to be homeowners again.